soonhankwon/soonhankwon/README.md

 I’m mainly programming using Spring & Java.

-I used to work at Coupang and am currently working at a travel platform startup.
+I used to work at Coupang and currently working at a travel platform startup.

 I love dogs🐕, skateboarding🛹, and hip-hop🎧.